 4. The ticket collector does not see the fact that you are sitting on the roof of his minivan as a deterrent to obtaining your ticket.
-Laughing hysterically at him when he asks you for your ticket as you speed toward Bima does not make him go away.
+Laughing hysterically at him when he asks you for your ticket as you speed toward Bima in West Nusa Tenggara does not make him go away.
 Ignoring him does.

 5. Tree branches hurt a lot more when they hit you in the head at 60km/h

-6. Nailing your random Indonesian neighbour in the ribs with your elbow whilst he fondles your thigh on a night bus is an effective way of getting him to stop, fast.
+6. Smashing your random, perverted Indonesian neighbour in the ribs with your elbow whilst he fondles your thigh on a night bus is an effective way of getting him to stop, fast.

 7. As a tourist, using the toilet on a night bus is not acceptable.
+“No can!” we were told.
 However, if you are a local, blowing your nose on the curtains in front of the bus attendant is perfectly fine.